STAND. COM. REP. NO. 885

 State of Hawaii

-Your Committees received testimony in support of this measure from one individual.
-Your Committees received comments on this measure from the Department of the Attorney General.
+Your Committee received testimony in support of this measure from the Hawaii Transportation Association; National Insurance Crime Bureau; American Property Casualty Insurance Association; AAA Hawaii; Roberts Hawaii; Hawaii Global Holiday, Inc.; and one individual.
+Your Committee received comments on this measure from the Department of the Attorney General and Hawaii Insurers Council.

-As affirmed by the records of votes of the members of your Committees on Judiciary and Ways and Means that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 921, S.D.
-1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
-No. 921, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Finance that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 446, H.D.
+2, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 446, H.D.
+3.